behavioral-data/bdatasets-backend/header.md

-**_A community-built high-quality repository of NLP corpora_**
+**_A community-built high-quality behavioral_**

-This project aims to collect a shared repository of corpora useful for NLP researchers, available inside UW.
+This project aims to collect a shared repository of datasets which may be useful to behavioral data scientists.

-- **Community-built** — New corpora are encouraged!
+- **Community-built** — New datasets are encouraged!
 Official benchmark tasks, large-scale recipe scrapes, collections of old novels—all are welcome.

 - **High-quality** — Each corpus undergoes a vetting process to ensure it is of